NoahGibson/zipcard/README.md

 3. Once all necessary changes have been added, run **git commit -m "<commit message\>"** in order to commit your changes.

 Once all changes have been committed, you can now push your commits to the remote repository.
 In order to do so, simply run **git push origin <branch name\>** in order to push your changes.

 ---

+## Setting up Project

+### Installing Node.js and NPM

+Node.js and the Node Package Manager (NPM) are required in order to use Ionic.
+Download both of them [here](https://www.npmjs.com/get-npm).

+### Installing Ionic

+In order to install Ionic, run the command: **npm install -g ionic cordova** in the terminal, or follow [these](https://ionicframework.com/docs/intro/installation/) instructions from Ionic's website.

+### Installing Dependencies

+There are dependencies that first need to be installed in order to run the ionic application.
+Run the command: **npm install** in order to have these installed locally for this project.

+---

+## Running the Project

+After following the steps in *Setting up Project*, run **ionic serve** within the root directory of the Ionic project in order to preview the application on your computer's browser.

+---